vsaini1/tf-ec2-webapp1/README.md

 5.) terraform plan (To run plan to verify changes as per requirment)

 6.) terraform apply -auto-approve (To make Declarative changes in infra)
+Go to EC2 public IP on browser to verify app web page loading

 7.) terraform destroy (To remove all resources created)